Existence in Multidimensional Screening with General Nonlinear Preferences

-This paper proves the existence of a (price menu) solution to a multidimensional multiproduct monopolist problem, {by extending} Carlier \cite{Carlier01} to fully nonlinear preferences. $G$-convex analysis is employed to deal with the difficulty of non-quasilinear preferences.
+This paper proves the existence of a (price menu) solution to a multidimensional multiproduct monopolist problem, by extending Carlier \cite{Carlier01} to fully nonlinear preferences. $G$-convex analysis, which is strongly tied to Trudinger's theory on the regularity of nonlinear PDEs \cite{Trudinger14} developed for vastly different purposes, is employed to deal with the difficulty of non-quasilinear preferences.
 This method is potentially applicable to other problems under the same principal-agent framework, such as the study of tax policy (\cite{Mirrlees71}) and other regulatory policies (\cite{BaronMyerson82}).

-Consider the problem for a multiproduct monopolist who sells indivisible products to a population of consumers, who each buy at most one unit.
-Assume there is neither cooperation, nor competition between agents.
-Additionally, assume the monopolist is able to produce enough of each product such that there are neither product supply shortages {nor economies of scale}.
-Taking into account participation constraints and incentive compatibility, the monopolist would like to find the optimal menu of prices to maximize its total profit.
+Consider the problem for a multiproduct monopolist (the principal) who sells indivisible products to a population of consumers (agents), who each buy at most one unit.
+Assume the monopolist is able to produce enough of each product such that there are neither product supply shortages {nor economies of scale}.
+Taking into account participation constraints and incentive compatibility, the monopolist would like to find the optimal menu of prices to maximize her total profit.

-In this paper, we first identify incentive compatibility with a $G$-convexity constraint, before rewriting the maximization problem by converting the optimization variables from a product-price pair of mappings to a product-utility pair.
-It can then be shown that the product-utility pair converges under the $G$-convexity constraint.
+In this paper, we first identify incentive compatibility with a $G$-convexity constraint, before rewriting the maximization problem by converting the optimization variables from a product-price pair of mappings to a product-value pair.
+It can then be shown that the product-value pair converges under the $G$-convexity constraint.
 The existence result follows.

 Starting from Mirrlees \cite{Mirrlees71} and Spence \cite{Spence74}, there are two main types of generalizations.
-One generalization is in terms of dimension, from 1-dimensional to multi-dimensional.
-The other generalization is in utility functional form, from quasilinear to non-quasilinear.
+One generalization is regarding dimension, from one-dimensional to multi-dimensional.
+The other generalization is in the form of utility functions, to beyond quasilinear.

-For the quasilinear case, where utility depends linearly on price, theories of existence \cite{Basov05,RochetStole03,Carlier01,MonteiroPage98}, uniqueness \cite{CarlierLachand-Robert01,MussaRosen78,RochetChone98} and robustness \cite{BaronMyerson82,FigalliKimMcCann11} have been widely studied, among which the equivalence of convexity {to} the non-negative cross-curvature condition revealed by Figalli-Kim-McCann \cite{FigalliKimMcCann11} serves as a major milestone {orienting our work}.
+For the quasilinear case, where the utility function depends linearly on price, theories of existence \cite{Basov05,RochetStole03,Carlier01,MonteiroPage98}, uniqueness \cite{CarlierLachand-Robert01,FigalliKimMcCann11,MussaRosen78,RochetChone98} and robustness \cite{Basov05,FigalliKimMcCann11} have been well studied, among which the equivalence of function space convexity to the non-negative cross-curvature condition revealed by Figalli-Kim-McCann \cite{FigalliKimMcCann11} serves as a major milestone orienting our work.